-Tendons connect muscles to bones and stretch across joints, enabling you to bend that joint.
+Tendons connect muscles to bones and span across joints, enabling those joints to be moved.
 One of the most important tendons in the lower leg is the tibialis posterior tendon.
-This tendon starts in the calf, stretches down behind the inside of the ankle and attaches to bones in the middle of the foot.
+The muscle is deep in the calf, and becomes a tendon before passing immediately behind the bone on the inside of the ankle and attaching to bones in the instep, most particularly the navicula.

-Without treatment, the flatfoot that develops from tibialis posterior tendon dysfunction eventually becomes rigid.
+Without treatment and over time, the flatfoot that develops from tibialis posterior tendon dysfunction eventually becomes rigid.
 Arthritis develops in the hindfoot.
-Pain increases and spreads to the outer side of the ankle.
-The way you walk may be affected and wearing shoes may be difficult.
+Pain increases and spreads to the outer side of the hindfoot.
+There is usually a limp and wearing shoes may be difficult.

 All surgical procedures involve risks.
 The information provided here is for general educational purposes only.
 For specific advice regarding tibias posterior tendon dysfunction, please book an appointment with Dr Newman.